lezcano/expRNN/README.md

 We implemented a class that optimizes over the Stiefel manifold in `orthogonal.py` as an example.
 This is the class that we also use for the experiments.

+## A note on the papers
+The NeurIPS paper "Trivializations for Gradient-Based Optimization on Manifolds" is a far reaching generalization of the paper "Cheap Orthogonal Constraints in Neural Networks".
+As such, some parts of the paper are more abstract, as they are more general.
+We recommend the interested reader to start reading the ICML paper, and just then, go for the NeurIPS paper.
+In both papers, there are certain sections in the appendix that are more technical.
+These sections are not necessary for the implementation of the algorithms.
+It can be particularly userful Section E of the Trivializations paper, as it contains many possible applications of the framework in different contexts.

 ## A note on the TIMIT experiment
 The TIMIT dataset is not open, but most universities and many other institutions have access to it.